 Catalog Time Limit and Changing Catalog Years

 Walsh University students are responsible for completing degree requirements for the catalog in effect the first semester they enter the University.
 If a full-time student should drop out and/or not complete a degree within seven (7) years, that student must switch to the most recent University catalog.
 If a part-time student drops out and/or does not complete a degree within ten (10) years, that student must also switch to the most recent University catalog.

 A student may request to switch to the current catalog year by completing a request form in the Student Service Center.

 If a student needs to update a change in address, telephone number, legal name, etc., he/she may complete a Change of Information Request Form in the Student Service Center and/or submit a signed letter requesting such changes, or print the form at www.walsh.edu, click Academics, then select Office of the Registrar, then Forms.
 Official changes will be processed upon receipt of the request.
 The Office of the Registrar will not update demographic information in the University’s computer system without a signature of authorization.

 All legal name changes will be updated after a Change of Information Request Form has been submitted along with the appropriate legal documentation verifying the name change.
-Please bring a driver's license and social security card and/or marriage certificate are accepted as evidence of a legal change.
+Please bring a driver's license, social security card or marriage certificate as evidence of a legal change.

 Change of Major/Minor or Academic Advisor